-In June 2018 there have been a large number of reports about Bodyin8.
+In June 2018 there were a large number of reports about Bodyin8.
+The flow of complaints has abated somewhat, but the company is still the subject of complaints in February 2019.

 They operate through a Level 1 provider called Tap2Bill who are responsible for the 83463 shortcode which is associated with quite a few of these scams.

 At the time of writing they are not showing on the PSA Number checker.
 However the customer service number given in the sign up text is 03300538661.
-This number appears to belong to a company to which Bodyin8 have contracted out their customer service.
+This number appears to belong to Mobile Payment Support, a company to which Bodyin8 have contracted out their customer service.
+MPS appear to be near impossible to deal with, so the advice is to deal directly with the company, using the Small Claims procedure.

 The company behind Bodyin8 is Well Fitness Ltd (Company number 09994445).
 The registered address is : Onega House, 112 Main Road, Sidcup, Kent, United Kingdom, DA14 6NE.